MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     {
         Template = hbprompt,
         TemplateFormat = "handlebars",
-        Name = "GetItenerary",
+        Name = "GetItinerary",
     };

-    // Create a plugin from the prompt var promptFunction = kernel.CreateFunctionFromPrompt(promptTemplateConfig, templateFactory);
-    var iteneraryPlugin = kernel.CreatePluginFromFunctions("TravelItenerary", [promptFunction]);

-    // Add the new plugin to the kernel kernel.Plugins.Add(iteneraryPlugin);
     ```

+    This code creates a Handlebars template configuration from the prompt.
+You can use it to create a plugin function.

+1. Add the following code under the comment **Create a plugin function from the prompt**:

+    ```c#
+    // Create a plugin function from the prompt var promptFunction = kernel.CreateFunctionFromPrompt(promptTemplateConfig, templateFactory);
+    var itineraryPlugin = kernel.CreatePluginFromFunctions("TravelItinerary", [promptFunction]);
+    kernel.Plugins.Add(itineraryPlugin);
+    ```

-    In this code, you create a Handlebars template configuration from the prompt.
-Then you create a plugin function for the prompt and add it to the kernel.
+    This code creates a plugin function for the prompt and adds it to the kernel.
 Now you're ready to invoke your function.

 1. Enter `dotnet run` in the terminal to run the code.

-    Try the following input to prompt the LLM for an itenerary.
+    Try the following input to prompt the LLM for an itinerary.

     ```output
     Assistant: How may I help you?
-    User: I'm going to Hong Kong, can you create an itenerary for me?
+    User: I'm going to Hong Kong, can you create an itinerary for me?
     Assistant: Sure!
 How many days will you be staying in Hong Kong?
     User: 10
     Assistant: Great!
 Here's a 10-day itinerary for your trip to Hong Kong: